 From Nick Parsons, Director of Recruitment

-Recently, two churches started by Orchard Group, Renaissance Church in Harlem (2014) and Mosaic Christian Church outside of Baltimore (2008) are working together with other partnering churches to start Pro Deo Church in Cape Town, South Africa.
+Recently, two churches started by Orchard Group, Renaissance Church in Harlem (2014) and Mosaic Christian Church outside of Baltimore (2008) worked together with other partnering churches to start Pro Deo Church in Cape Town, South Africa.
 I doubt people who invested in these two churches in Harlem and Baltimore ever imagined that their investment would be making a difference in South Africa—but I am sure they are pleased it is!

 Here at Orchard Group, we are incredibly grateful for partners and people who make contributions to church planting.
 While we can track many of the results of investing in church planting, we know that we are barely scratching the surface.
 We won’t know until heaven just how far our investments went.